JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 ### Subjectivity as a feature

-**A Bayesian approach to defining a statistical model is an approach that allows for explicitly incorporating actuarial judgment.** Encoding assumptions into a Bayesian model forces the actuary to be explicit about othewise fuzzy predilections.
-The explicit assumption is also more amenable to productive debate about its merits and biases than an implicit judgemental override.
+**A Bayesian approach to defining a statistical model is an approach that allows for explicitly incorporating actuarial judgment.** Encoding assumptions into a Bayesian model forces the actuary to be explicit about otherwise fuzzy predilections.
+The explicit assumption is also more amenable to productive debate about its merits and biases than an implicit judgmental override.

 ### Subjectivity as a flaw